MATERIAS-DE-PREGRADO-FIEC-ESPOL/Aplicaciones-Moviles-y-Servicios-Telematicos/unidades/unidad2/unidad2_2.md

 + Type a description of what you’ll use the Personal Access Token for.
 + Click "Create"
 Copy your token.
 You will only see this one time, but you can always create another PAT later.

-## Alicación “Postman”

-Un completo entorno de desarrollo API REST.

-## “Postman” User Interface (UI)

-**Note:** The UI may vary depending on your platform and version of Postman.

-## Request Method

-+ HTTP request method drop-down box.
-+ GET is the default.

-## Request URL

-Enter request URL.

-## Authorization

-+ Includes various types of authorization including Bearer Token and Oauth.
-+ Cisco Webex Teams uses Bearer Token.

-## Type: Bearer token

-Copy and paste your access token from Cisco Webex Teams for Developers or your text editor.

-## Headers: Content Type

-+ Content-Type: application/json
-+ Designates that the content be in JSON format (default)
-+ Postman uses autocomplete for header values and keys.

-## Params

-Query Parameters can be entered using the Params tab or can be added to the URL using a ? followed by the key/value pair.

-## Sending the URL Request

-## Using postman with the webex teams API
-### List rooms using postman

-**Cisco Webex for Developers**

-**Postman**

-1 **GET** method
-2 URL of the API /rooms resource
-3 Click the **Authorization** tab.
-4 Authorization using **Bearer Token**
-5 Your access token
-6 **Send** request.

-## Response/Verification

-+ **Status: 200 OK**
-+ Response Body tab: JSON response

-## Response data

-## Response body

-To see the response data in the proper format choose:
-1 ***Body***
-2 Pretty
-3 JSON

 <a name=referencias"> </a>